OBIC Co.,Ltd. (OTCMKTS:OBIIF) Reaches New 12-Month High at $209.00

-Separately, Zacks Investment Research lowered shares of OBIC Co.,Ltd. from a “hold” rating to a “strong sell” rating in a research note on Wednesday, August 11th.
+Separately, Zacks Investment Research lowered OBIC Co.,Ltd. from a “hold” rating to a “strong sell” rating in a research report on Wednesday, August 11th.

 OBIC Co, Ltd. engages in the provision of solution system services.
 It operates through the following segments: System Integration, System Support, and Office Automation.
 The System Integration segment develops software packages based on customer needs.
 The System Support segment provides hardware maintenance and system operation support services.